lee-zhg/watson-chatbot-simple/doc/source/local.md

     "mac_mcflurry_flavor": null
 ```

 should have correct information at each step.
-They are all nulled at this time because when the order #1 completes, the chatbot clears itss context.
+They are all nulled at this time because when the order #1 completes, the chatbot clears its context.
 Right before the clearance, `mac_burger` variable should have content `big mac`, variable `mac_place` should have content `to go`.

 #### Order #2